 Lucky?
 My definition of luck is totally different.
-To me, luck is something that comes unexpectedly.
+Luck is something that comes unexpectedly.
 It’s a win at the lottery or a slot machine.
-This is what Webster says luck means, “Success or failure apparently brought by chance rather than through one’s own actions.”
+By definition this is what Webster says luck means, “Success or failure apparently brought by chance rather than through one’s own actions.”

-I’d say it’s equivalent to climbing a mountain, but sometimes I think that may have been easier.
+I’d equivalent to climbing a mountain, but sometimes I think that may have been easier.

-I had to do so much work.
-The work that I am talking about goes beyond my passion, beyond a blog post or podcast episode…I had to put so much work into myself.
-This all started with figuring out who I was.
+I had to put so much work into more than my passion, more than a blog post or podcast episode…I had to put so much work into myself and I would say that started with figuring out who I was.
 I genuinely believe that takes will power.
 I truly believe putting in the work to figure out who you are is truly a choice.
-It was my choice and it is also your choice to figure out who you are and put in the work.

-Fun fact, you don’t stumble upon yourself just as easily as you would finding a penny on the ground of a parking lot.
-Finding out who you are and WANTING to see what the TRUE you is like takes some true genuine self-reflection.
+You don’t stumble upon yourself just as easily as you would by finding a penny on the ground.
+Finding out who you are and WANTING to see what the TRUE you is like takes some true genuine self reflection.
 It forces you to go to places you may not want to and acknowledge where you are now versus where you want to go or know you are capable of going.

 It forces you to ask yourself things like, “Am I truly happy?”
 “What will it take for me to get there?”
-“What can I do to be happy and what changes do I need to make to get me to where I know I am capable of?”
+“What can I do to be happy?”
+“What changes do I need to make to get me to where I know I am capable of?”

 Do you see how the grit that came from doing those hard things set me up for where I am now?
-This doesn’t make me lucky, it makes me a badass, go getting woman!
+This doesn’t make me lucky, it makes me a badass!